grafana/mimir/docs/sources/configuration/about-grafana-mimir-arguments.md

 # About Grafana Mimir arguments

-Grafana Mimir has evolved over several years, and the command-line options sometimes reflect this heritage.
-In some cases, an option’s default value is not the recommended value, and in some cases a name does not reflect its true meaning.
-As we clean this up, we are taking care to avoid breaking existing installations.
-In the meantime, we regret the inconvenience.

-## Duration arguments

 You can specify a duration argument with a unit, such as `5s` or `3h`.
 The valid time units are `ms`, `s`, `m`, or `h`.